nextcloud/all-in-one/reverse-proxy.md

 ⚠️ **Please note:** Look into [this](#adaptation-of-the-respective-sample-configuration) to adapt the above example configuration.

-Of course you need to modify `<your-nextcloud-domain>` in the `nextcloud.yml` to the domain on which you want to run Nextcloud.
-Also make sure to adjust the port `11000` to match the chosen `APACHE_PORT`.

 **Hint**: see https://www.youtube.com/watch?v=VLPSRrLMDmA for a video on configuring Traefik.

 </details>